-The celebration today was just the most fulfilling experience; these people are amazing with their courage and how they overcome and have worked together supporting each other.

-I have seen your presentation before about SPEAR but until today I had no idea on the impact it could have on lives and to get the 12 months support too is so valuable.
+The celebration today was just the most fulfilling experience.
+These young people are amazing; their courage and how they overcome and have worked together supporting each other.
+I can see the impact Spear can have on lives and to get the 12 months support too is so valuable.
 Needless to say, I will be recommending you to colleagues and clients! - Bournemouth JCP work coach